 Many modern manufacturers use automation and process optimization to shorten production cycles.

-Lead Time vs Cycle
+Lead Time vs. Cycle Time

 | Lead Time | Cycle Time |